dominiksta/mvui/packages/docs/content/docs/components/02-defining.md

 }
 ```

 This will register the component as '`<myapp-fancy-component-name>`'.
+Note that the
+automatic detection of component names to register only works if you do not minify
+classnames.

 ## Advanced: Avoiding naming conflicts